MattFromBeijing/Bhacks2024Table19/README.md

 # Welcome to Interstellar Cafe 🌌🚀

 Interstellar is an immersive web application designed to help astronauts on extended space missions reconnect with their home planet, Earth.
-By engaging their auditory senses, our platform soothes the isolation of space and evokes the warmth and familiarity of life on Earth, providing a much-needed sense of comfort and motivation.
+By engaging with their auditory senses, our platform soothes the isolation of space and evokes the warmth and familiarity of life on Earth, providing a much-needed sense of comfort and motivation.

 ## 🌍 Overview of the Application